n3rm5/n3rm5.github.io/_posts/2023-04-13-firefox-new-tab.md

 ---

 Have you ever wanted to change the default "New Tab" background on Firefox from that awful blinding white or ugly grey?
-Well for the longest time I did aswell, I was too lazy to do my research and I just sat around pretending it was impossible.
+Well for the longest time I did as well, I was too lazy to do my research and I just sat around pretending it was impossible.
 I am here to tell you it is not only possible but very easy.
 <br/>
 <br/>